The Anatomy of a Helpful Educational Quiz Page

 D. Neptune

 For educational quizzes, the answer choices should help readers think.
-Even the wrong answers can teach something if they are chosen carefully.
+Even the wrong answers can teach something when they are chosen carefully.

 5. Answer Explanations